REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

-Because a dealer is treating their properties like inventory, they are subject to all the normal taxes that regular businesses have to pay (like self-employment tax and short-term capital gains).
-This means a dealer will end up paying a lot more in taxes than an investor will.
+Because dealers treat their properties like inventory, they are subject to all the normal taxes that regular businesses must pay (like self-employment tax and short-term capital gains).
+This means a dealer will pay more taxes than an investor.

 In addition, if a dealer sells a property through an installment sale, they will have to pay taxes on the entire proceeds from the sale immediately in the first year, not over time as the payments are collected.

 There is one small exception for certain types of residential land sales.
-But for pretty much any other type of real estate installment sale, all those taxes have to be paid immediately in that first year.
+But for any other type of real estate installment sale, all those taxes must be paid immediately in that first year.
 This deters a lot of dealers who sell their properties with owner financing.